BraedonB98/SpeedInfoManager-B/README.md

 - Password
 - Certification (eventually allow mechanics to be assigned tasks based on their capabilities)

-#### Inventory Logs
+#### Inventory Logs(Count)

+- Count finished?
   - Location of generated excel file
   - Variations from expected count
+- User Who took count
+- [] Postpone array containing all items user has postponed so far
+- [] To Count
+- [] Need To Count

 #### Part